-Key audit matter

-How our audit addressed the key audit matter

-1) Carrying value of

-Capitalised Exploration

-Expenditure

-Refer to Note 11

-Capitalised Exploration Expenditure relates to costs incurred in relation to the various tenements

-For the financial year ended 30 June 2022, the Directors have assessed and determined that no further write off or impairment is required.

-The auditor's procedures included:

-- obtaining a copy of the Directors' assessment of the carrying value of capitalised Exploration Expenditure and reviewing and challenging assertions made by the Directors. - discussing with Directors the existence of any potential impairment indicators, including if: - the period for which the entity has the right to explore in the specific area has expired during the period or will expire in the near future, and is not expected to be renewed; - ii. substantive expenditure on further exploration for and evaluation of mineral resources in the specific area is neither budgeted nor planned; - iii. exploration for and evaluation of mineral resources in the specific area have not led to the discovery of commercially viable quantities of mineral resources and the entity has decided to discontinue such activities in the specific area; - iv. sufficient data exist to indicate that, although a development in the specific area is likely to proceed, the carrying amount of the exploration and evaluation asset is unlikely to be recovered in full from successful development or by sale; - significant changes with an adverse effect on the entity have taken place during the period, or will take place in the near future, in the technological, market, economic or legal environment in which the entity operates or in the market to which an asset is dedicated; - vi. the carrying amount of the net assets of the entity is more than its market capitalisation; and - vii. evidence is available of obsolescence or physical damage of an asset.
+Key audit matter How our audit addressed the key audit matter 1) Carrying value of Capitalised Exploration Expenditure Refer to Note 11 (\$\$2,689,452) Capitalised Exploration Expenditure relates to costs incurred in relation to the various tenements.
+For the financial year ended 30 June 2023, the Directors have assessed and determined that no further write off or impairment is required.
+The auditor's procedures included: obtaining a copy of the Directors' assessment of the carrying value of capitalised Exploration Expenditure and reviewing and challenging assertions made by the Directors. discussing with Directors the existence of any potential impairment indicators, including if: the period for which the entity has the right to explore in the specific area has expired during the period or will expire in the near future, and is not expected to be renewed; substantive expenditure on further exploration for and evaluation of mineral resources in the specific area is neither budgeted nor planned; exploration for and evaluation of mineral resources in the specific area have not led to the discovery of commercially viable quantities of mineral resources and the entity has decided to discontinue such activities in the specific area is likely to proceed, the carrying amount of the exploration and evaluation asset is unlikely to be recovered in full from successful development or by sale; significant changes with an adverse effect on the entity have taken place during the period, or will take place in the near future, in the technological, market, economic or legal environment in which the entity operates or in the market to which an asset is dedicated; the carrying amount of the net assets of the entity is more than its market capitalisation; and